fabioellger/fabioellger.github.io/_pages/research.md

 *Political Attacks and Electoral Consequences: The Impact of Crimes Against Democratic Representatives*

 *Who Is the Volk?
-Rhetorical Cleavages in German Parliamentary Discourse, 1867–1918* With Daniel Ziblatt, Caterina Chiopris.
+Rhetorical Cleavages in German Parliamentary Discourse, 1867–1918.* With Caterina Chiopris, Daniel Ziblatt.

+*How Framing Shapes Anti-Far-Right Mobilization.* With Jeyhun Alizade.

+*Information-seeking and integration across neutral and political domains.* With Janice Ngiam.

-*The Making and Breaking of Policy Promises in Coalition Government.* (With Heike Klüver, Anthea Alberto).
+*The Making and Breaking of Policy Promises in Coalition Government.* With Heike Klüver, Anthea Alberto.